 The Muttrah Corniche

-Always open and available to walk.
+Always open and available to walk along the harbor.

 The Old Muttrah Souk (Al Dhalam Souq)

 Hours are Saturday-Thursday from 9:00am-9:00pm and Friday from 9:00am-1:00pm.